 No textbook is required for this course.
-As this is a graduate level seminar, students are expected to read through the material in preparation of participating in classroom and online discussions.
-Students are also asked to read at least two of the required readings by topic.
+A list of required and recommended readings is provided by topic after the class schedule.
+As this is a graduate level seminar, students are expected to read through the material in preparation for participating in classroom and online discussions.
+Students are asked to do the readings of at least two of the recommended readings by topic.
+The readings are accessible through library.ucalgary.ca.

 A list of additional recommended readings will be shared on D2L and students are encouraged to access this list and utilize them in their class engagement and assignments.
-They are more than welcome to read and integrate the recommended readings to their assignments and class discussions.
-The readings are accessible through library.ucalgary.ca